Memex AI Documentation

 Requirements

-- PostgreSQL — v17 or later (the decision graph, work item DAG, blueprint storage, and row-level security for multi-tenancy)
+• PostgreSQL: v17 or later (the decision graph, task DAG, standard storage, and row-level security for multi-tenancy)

 Configuration